HOME-LIFE

 Back to school, back to reality

 When the end of the summer holidays is on the horizon, anxiety and disappointment might lurk around the corner for your kids and yourself.
-After a long period of lazy days, sleeping in, and maybe indulging in too much ice cream, the words "BACK TO SCHOOL" can sound daunting.
+After a long period of lazy days, sleeping in, and maybe indulging in too much ice cream, the words "BACK TO SCHOOL" might not be everyone's favorite—except maybe for mom! 😉

-Here are 15 back-to-school tips to make this not-so-fun period way more exciting and something to look forward to.
-With a little bit of preparation and effort, everyone will be all smiles in the morning.
-No more rushed mornings and frustrating moments ;-)
+Here are 15 back-to-school tips to transform this transition into an exciting and enjoyable time.
+With a little preparation and effort, everyone can start the day with a smile.
+Say goodbye to rushed mornings and frustrating moments!

 GET IN ROUTINE